SergioOyaga/ExcelTrainingPerformanceDashboard/README.md

 ## Introduction

 This project is an example of dashboard in Excel that uses the benefits of power query, excel and VBA.
-All together offers to the user beauty of the latest data excel data visualizations, the fastness of VBA and the scheduled synchronization of power query.
+All together offers to the user the beauty of the latest data excel data visualizations, the fastness of VBA and the scheduled synchronization of power query.

-JCuda higher level packages/bindings for CUDA libraries:

 - **Microsoft Excel**